lagom/lagom/docs/manual/java/guide/cluster/PersistentEntityCassandra.md

 A keyspace in Cassandra is a namespace that defines data replication on nodes.
 Each service should use a unique keyspace name so that the tables of different services do not conflict with each other.

+Cassandra keyspace names must start with an alphanumeric character and contain only alphanumeric and underscore characters.
+They are case-insensitive and stored in lowercase.

 You can configure these keyspaces in each service implementation project's `application.conf` file:

 ```conf